simpler-one/code.ugly-hackling/func-design/general.creation.md

-# Cration Function / 生成関数
+# Creation Function / 生成関数
 ## Simple constructor
 Constructor should be as simple as possible and it shouldn't contain complex statements such as condition brach.